BroadcomMFD/broadcom-product-scripts/endevor/Package-Shipping-Model-and-Script-Examples/README.md

+### IEBPTPCH

+IEBPTPCH is an IBM utility program that is used to print or punch records from a sequential or partitioned dataset.
+The utility can perform various tasks, including copying members from a partitioned dataset (PDS) into a sequential dataset (PS).
+If you have shipped members of a datset that contain commands, such as DB2 Binds or CICS newcopies, then IEBPTPCH is useful for writing all the shipped members into a sequential file for subsequent processing.

+See the __#RJNDVRA__ member example.

+### Multiple Endevors

-If you are running multiple Endevors at your site, you need a way to allow all of them to execute the same package shipping code, and at the same time support site-specific differences for them.
-Dataset names and jobcard variations must be different from one Endevor to the next.
+If you are running multiple Endevors, it would be unreasonable to assume they use the same dateaset names and jobcard values.
+Rather, it might be preferable to allow them to execute the same package shipping software, while allowing for site-specific differences.
+Dataset names,  jobcard variations, and anything that must be different from one Endevor to the next can be supported, using a "callable Rexx" service described here.
+Where there might be something different from one Endevor to the next, you can create and place variable names into the package shipping objects, and expect variable substitutions to occur differently at each site.

-You can leverage the REXX method depicted in the **@DBOX** example in this folder.
-Name your member(S) after the Lpar name (or other) name, so that each one can operate with its own unique values.
+On the mainframe, REXX can run in many places - including within an ISPF skeleton.
+Moreover, a REXX module can serve as a simple database of information.
+You can leverage this REXX versatility by adopting the methods of the **@DBOX** member in this folder.
+It supports variables whose values depend on the site.
+Name your copies of  **@DBOX** after the Lpar (or other) names, so that each one can operate with its own unique values based on common variable names.
+You can add your own variables as needed.
 A section like this one can be used in a skeleton member, such as the C1BMXIN member to support site-specific variables designated for your multiple Lpars or Endevor images.

     )CM ---------- This section shows accessing Site-Specific variables